DavidCain/dotfiles/README.md

 repository will be reflected immediately upon sourcing dotfiles.
 Conversely, editing dotfiles directly will give the opportunity to stage any changes and version control them here.

+## Possibly absent binaries
+My rc files are written to minimize assumptions that any given third-party tool is actually available on the system.
+For instance, `vim` is assumed to be available (it's assigned to `$EDITOR`), but `node` is *not* presumed to be installed.

+Any lines that depend on a third-party executable are generally wrapped in a check to first make sure that the executable is present in `$PATH`.
+If absent, the line will silently decline to execute.

+For these dotfiles to work best, executables should be installed separately.
+Referenced tools include (but are not limited to):

+- Version managers:
+    - `pyenv`
+    - `rbenv`
+    - `nvm`
+- Build tools:
+    - `cargo`
+    - `pipenv`
+    - `poetry`
+- Miscellaneous tools:
+    - `direnv`
+    - `fzf`
+    - `diff-so-fancy`

+Other env vars only make sense if a given tool is installed.
+For instance `HOMEBREW_NO_ANALYTICS` only makes sense when `Homebrew` is installed.
+These values are harmless if the tool is not present (e.g. Linux systems don't care about `brew`)